EdDataScienceEES/tutorial-shaistilman/index.md

 ## 3.1 Drop 1
 {: #drop1}

 The `drop1` function in R is used during model selection to evaluate the impact of removing individual variables from a model.
 It one of the most commonly used function in stepwise model selection and it works by comparing the AIC values of models with and without each variable.
-We remeber from section 3 a **lower AIC** indicates a better model, as it suggests a better balance between fit and complexity and a **high Sum of Sq** indicates the predictor we are looking at significantly helps explain the response variable.
+We remember from Section 2 a **lower AIC** indicates a better model, as it suggests a better balance between fit and complexity and a **high Sum of Sq** indicates the predictor we are looking at significantly helps explain the response variable.

 ### What Does `drop1` Do ?
 The `drop1` function evaluates what happens to the AIC if each variable in the model is removed one at a time.
 For each variable: